ipkn/crow/docs/getting_started/setup.md

 ##Installing Crow

-if you wish to use crow globally without copying `crow_all.h` in your projects, you can install Crow on your machine with the procedure below.
+if you wish to use Crow globally without copying `crow_all.h` in your projects, you can install Crow on your machine with the procedure below.

 ```
 mkdir build